 IAAC Access holds regular events on a wide-range of subject areas and facilitates networking between members and sponsors, aiming to promote the status and importance of information assurance in society.

-Working with IAAC CEO Nigel Jones, the IAAC Access programme board has proposed the following focuses for 2016-2017:
+Working with IAAC CEO Nigel Jones, the IAAC Access programme board has proposed the following to focus on.

 - Future issues in information assurance